-No single sector is responsible for these tragedies.
-The CSB has reported dust explosions across multiple industries, including lumber, food, plastics, metal, chemical, and electrical manufacturing.
-Types of dusts include, but are not limited to metal dust, such as aluminum and magnesium; wood dust; plastic or rubber dust; fiber, lint, biosolids; coal dust; organic dust, such as flour, sugar, paper, soap, and dried blood; and dusts from certain textiles.
-In fact, OSHA has identified over 130 sources of dust that create the potential for combustible dust events.
+No single sector of industry is responsible for these tragedies.
+The CSB has reported dust explosions across multiple industries, including lumber, food, plastics, metal, chemical, boat building and electrical manufacturing.
+Types of dusts include, but are not limited to metal dust, such as aluminum and magnesium; wood dust; plastic or rubber dust; fiber; lint; biosolids; coal dust; organic dust, such as flour, sugar, paper, soap, and dried blood; and dusts from certain textiles.
+In fact, OSHA has identified over 130 sources of dust that can create the potential for combustible dust events.
 It’s an issue that is present across the marketplace.

-Facility managers have responded with improved housekeeping measures to mitigate the risk of these disasters.
+Facility managers have responded to the problem of combustible dust with improved housekeeping measures to help mitigate the risk of these disasters occurring.
 Unfortunately, manual methods and dust collection systems typically aren’t enough to keep up with the accumulation of dust.
-They are also costly and difficult to manage, often requiring shut-downs and significant ongoing maintenance budgets.
+These manual cleaning methods are also costly and difficult to manage, often requiring shut-downs for manufacturing and significant ongoing maintenance budgets.

 How SonicAire Can Help

-Fortunately, a better solution is available.
+Fortunately, a better solution for your combustible dust challenges is available.
 SonicAire’s industrial dust control fans offer a proactive approach.
 This precision dust-control technology prevents combustible dust accumulation, effectively mitigating the risk of disaster.

 The SonicAire Solution